pulp/pulpcore/docs/contributing/architecture/rest-api.rst

 http://www.django-rest-framework.org/api-guide/filtering/#setting-filter-backends

-We will be using the rest framework's DjangoFilterBackend.
+We will be using ``PulpFilterBackend``, a subclass of the rest framework's ``DjangoFilterBackend``.
 This is set as the default in the Django settings.py, but can be overridden in individual ViewSets.

 Allowing Filters
 ^^^^^^^^^^^^^^^^